 While many organ transplants are successful, there is still a chance that the recipient's immune system will reject the transplanted organ.
 Before a patient can have an organ transplant, they will take a blood test that will allow doctors to perform tissue typing.
 This lets doctors check the compatibility between donor and recipient tissues by comparing HLA markers.

-Because everyone’s HLA markers are different, with the exception of identical twins, matches must be as close as possible.
+Because everyone’s HLA markers are different, with the exception of identical twins, matches are made as close as possible.
 Without a close match, the organ will be rejected, and T cells will begin their attack.
-There are three types of organ rejection: Hyperacute rejection—Rare, but can occur within minutes of a transplant.Acute rejection—Can occur a few weeks after a transplant, but the greatest risk is within the first six months after the transplant.Chronic rejection—Can occur months after a transplant.
+There are 3 types of organ rejection: Hyperacute rejection—Rare, but can occur within minutes of a transplant.Acute rejection—Can occur a few weeks after a transplant, but the greatest risk is within the first 6 months after the transplant.Chronic rejection—Can occur months after a transplant.
 The cause is unknown, but it may be linked to non-adherence to antirejection medications

 Regardless of how well-matched a donor and recipient are, the recipient’s body will still try to reject the new organ since it is made completely of foreign cells.
 Fortunately, there are ways for patients and doctors to work together to prevent rejection or infection.
 While treatments and health care will vary depending on the organ transplanted and the patient, most recovery programs will involve similar care.